Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC505-Principles-of-Software-Development/Portfolio-Project/README.md

 #### Articles and tutorials used

-- Dwivedi’s LinkedIn Learning lesson on state machine diagrams (Dwivedi, 2019) was used to learn about for what a state machine diagram represents (states + event-driven transitions) confirming that the ATM diagram needs to be a behavioral state machine diagram.
+- Dwivedi’s LinkedIn Learning lesson on state machine diagrams (Dwivedi, 2019) was used to learn about what a state machine diagram represents (states + event-driven transitions), confirming that the ATM diagram needs to be a behavioral state machine diagram.
-- FastBitLab’s “UML state machine types of transitions” lesson (FastBitLab, 2022) was used to learn about diffence between external and internal/self transitions.
-I used to define what is an external behaviors (arrows)and what is an internal behaviors (entry/, do/, and exit/).
+- FastBitLab’s “UML state machine types of transitions” lesson (FastBitLab, 2022) was used to learn about the difference between external and internal/self transitions.
+I used to define what an external behavior (arrows) is and what an internal behavior (entry/, do/, and exit/).
 - GeeksforGeeks’ UML state diagram article (GeeksforGeeks, 2025) was used as a reference for notation (initial/final nodes, state boxes, guards/actions).
 - IBM’s “Creating transitions between states” documentation (IBM, 2023) was used to learn about transition terminology (trigger/event, guard condition, and effect/action) and required transition label format: Event [guard] / action.
 - Pressman & Maxim (2020) was used to support software-design decisions—using UML as a communication artifact, keeping the model focused on required behavior (authentication → withdrawal) rather than low-level implementation details.
-- Ricciardi’s “UML State machine diagrams: Modeling dynamic system behavior” article (Ricciardi, 2025) was used to check if the digram was missing guards, ambiguous transitions notations.
+- Ricciardi’s “UML State machine diagrams: Modeling dynamic system behavior” article (Ricciardi, 2025) was used to check if the diagram was missing guards, ambiguous transition notations.
-- Ricciardi’s “A Guide to UML sequence diagrams: notation, strengths, and limitations” (Ricciardi, 2025) was used to help translate the state-machine diagram flow into a step-by-step sequences for integration into the Python script.
+- Ricciardi’s “A Guide to UML sequence diagrams: notation, strengths, and limitations” (Ricciardi, 2025) was used to help translate the state-machine diagram flow into a step-by-step sequence for integration into the Python script.

 ---

 #### References:

-Dwivedi, N. (2019, September 9.).
+Dwivedi, N. (2019, September 9).
 Software design: Modeling with UML. *State machine diagram.
 Modeling with the Unified Modeling Language (UML)*.
 LinkedIn Learning. https://www.linkedin.com/learning/software-design-modeling-with-uml/state-machine-diagram?u=2245842

 FastBitLab (2022, January 20). *FSM Lecture 11- UML state machine types of transitions.* FasBitLab. https://fastbitlab.com/fsm-lecture-11-uml-state-machine-types-of-transitions/